mozilla/github-org-scripts/README.md

 ```
 [pass]: https://www.passwordstore.org/

-## Docker Images

-These scripts currently still require python2.
-The recommended way to deal with
-this is by using docker.
-Given the complexities of setting up Jupyter to run in
-docker, a helper utility is use: `repo2docker`.
-The make targets assume that is
-installed.
-Use `pipx install repo2docker` to install.

 ## Jupyter Notebooks
+### Docker Images

+The Jupyter Notebooks currently still require python2.
+The recommended way to
+deal with this is by using docker.
+Given the complexities of setting up Jupyter
+to run in docker, a helper utility is use: `repo2docker`.
+The make targets
+assume that is installed.
+Use `pipx install jupyter-repo2docker` to install.

+The Makefile contains targets for building and running the docker images.
+Invoke
+`make` without arguments to see those targets

 ### User Search.ipynb
 Given a set of possible GitHub logins, determine if they might have any
 permissions in various organizations.
 Links are provided for hits, so easy to